Inside Look Into MS in Information Systems

 The Master of Science in Information Systems offers an innovative curriculum, led by Johns Hopkins Carey Business School’s world-class faculty.
 Courses for the MS in Information Systems are taught in Washington, D.C.

 The curriculum for this 36-credit program includes the following courses.
 Course sequence and availability of specific electives may vary.
-Consult with an academic adviser to ensure you take courses in the approved sequence.
+Consult with an academic advisor to ensure you take courses in the approved sequence.

 Descriptions for the following courses can be found by using the JHU Student Information System Course Search.